 Deciduous dry forests are rare and highly endangered.
 Because of human activity, less than 5% of the original ecosystem remains.

 These forests occur in regions with heavy rainfall for part of the year followed by a long dry season.
 The trees are well adapted to this climatological reality of almost no rain for up to seven months.
 They are dense with greenery during the wet summers, but become a starkly different landscape during the dry winters when most trees shed their leaves to avoid transpiring their stored water into the air.
 Because of these dramatic conditions, these ecosystems have many endemic species adapted to the area’s extremes.

-The deciduous forest are are home to one of the highest concentrations of endemic bird species in South America, making them a top conservation priority.
+The deciduous forests are are home to one of the highest concentrations of endemic bird species in South America, making them a top conservation priority.

 These forests, often known as the Tumbesian ecosystem, are unique and precious.
 They rank as one of the world’s highest biodiversity priorities for two reasons: First, they are home to one of the highest concentrations of endemic species in all of South America.
 And second, the degree of threat is grave because the climate is good for farming of export crops like corn, bananas and rice.
 Making matters more dire, the Tumbesian region has been farmed for 500 years, since the Spanish conquistadors first landed here in search of gold.
 Presently, only 5% of the original dry forests remain standing.

 “The tropical deciduous forests rank among the most threatened on Earth in terms of biological extinction as a result of human activities.”

 Priority conservation designations covering the region include the Tumbes Endemic Bird Area, identified on the basis of 55 species, of which 19 are globally threatened and 45 are endemic to the region.
 The Tumbesian region stands out among such areas as holding one of the largest numbers of restricted-range species (fourth in the world).
 This is especially unusual given its proportionally small area.